This guide to the Model Publication Scheme lists the information that we make available and provides details of how it can be accessed.

 1.5 Senior staff and management board members

-Biographical details for Auditor General, Management Committee, Directors and Board Members can be found in our ‘Who’s who’ section.
+Biographical details for Auditor General, Executive Leadership Team, Directors and Board Members can be found in our ‘Who’s who’ section.

 1.6 Locations and contact details